 Warm and dry conditions are perfect for your pink hair grass.
 It grows well in both full sun and partial shade in zones 5-9.
 It will die back in areas where the temperature drops below -10 ° and not come back in the spring.
 In warmer climates, it’ll return with better weather.

 For the first year, you’ll want to water this North American native regularly.
 Keep the soil damp, but not wet or muddy.
 Before watering, check to make sure it’s dried out in the top two inches of soil.

 In subsequent years, water it once a week, but not more than 1″ a week.
 Let the soil fully dry out between watering sessions.
 During the winter, you may not have to water at all if there’s consistent rain.
 Remember, it handles drought well!

-Your plants prefer sandy to rocky soil, and well-draining.
+Your plants prefer sandy to rocky soil that is well-draining.
 While it does tolerate poor soil quality, it can’t take standing water.

-Muhlenbergia readily accepts soil types from acidic to lightly alkaline.
+Muhlenbergia readily accepts soil types from acidic to slightly alkaline.
 With such a wide range, it’s a pretty safe bet it’ll grow in most residential soils.